NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Building Construction: Year Built**

 The year the building was built.
+Required if only leakiness description is provided in air leakage inputs.

 - **Name:** ``year_built``
 - **Type:** ``Integer``